genny-project/alyson-v7/docs/CREATING_LAYOUT_WALKTHROUGH.md

 # Creating a Layout: Step by Step

+## Overview
-To help illustrate all of these concepts, we will go through the process of creating a Layout one step at a time, detailing the
+To help illustrate all of these concepts, we will go through the process of creating a Layout one step at a time, detailing at each step the following:
+- The intended outcome of this step.
+- The message sent to the Frontend.
+- The updated state of the Redux Store.
+- The updated wireframe of the app.
+- The updated page the of the app.

 Tree of Frames and Asks